isomerpages/imh-smhc/index.md

   - hero:
       background: /images/Hero_Image_for_SMHC_2025___1920_x_720_px__1_.png
       url: /
-      title: Singapore Mental Health Conference 2025
+      title: Singapore Mental Health Conference
-      subtitle: Stay tuned for more updates!
   - infopic:
       title: A Big Thank You for Making SMHC 2023 a Success
       id: infopic
-      description: See you in 2025!
+      description: Stay tuned for more updates and see you in 2025!
       alt: Image alt text
       image: /images/Untitled_design.png
   - infopic:
       title: Session Recordings
       id: infopic
-      description: Attendees would have received an email with a link to the session recordings from SMHC 2023.
+      description: "An email with the link to access SMHC 2023's session recordings has been sent to all registered attendees.
+Please use the link to view the recordings. "
       alt: Image alt text
       image: /images/6I0A9587.jpg
 ---